vihutuo/flet-web/docs/controls/cupertinocheckbox.md

 ### `active_color`

-The [color](/docs/reference/colors) used to fill checkbox when it is checked.
+The [color](/docs/reference/colors) used to fill checkbox when it is checked/selected.

+If `fill_color` returns a non-null color in the `SELECTED` state, it will be used instead of this color.

+Defaults to `Colors.PRIMARY`.

 ### `border_side`